minprog/programming-2/30 Problem Sets/50 Python/20 Exercises.md

 ## Understanding loops

 For each of the following fragments of code, write what the output would be.
 Again, do this without running the code (although feel free to check yourself when you're done).

-> Note: your answers will not be saved or submitted.
-Use the text fields to mark your progress while you are practicing with different parts of the Python language.

 {: .language-python}
 	num = 10